U.S. Embassy Stockholm, Sweden - STK

 • Documents showing that you have either a qualifying high school education OR have two years of qualifying work experience in the last five years immediately prior to application (for the principal applicant only; more information is available at Travel.state.gov).

 IMPORTANT: DV applicants are not required to submit an Affidavit of Support form to the consular officer during their interview.
 However, during the interview an applicant for a diversity visa must establish to the satisfaction of the consular officer that he or she is not likely at any time to become a public charge.
 If the applicant doesn’t have any assets or a job offer in the United States, he/she may find a financial sponsor in the United States.
-That sponsor should complete Form I-134 and mail to the DV applicant the original signed form, a copy of his/her U.S. federal tax returns for the most recent tax year, and proof of current U.S. income.
-The DV applicant should bring those items to the visa interview.
+That sponsor should complete Form I-134 along with, a copy of his/her U.S. federal tax returns from the most recent tax year, and proof of current U.S. income.
 You can find Form I-134 online at www.uscis.gov.

 Review your DV Lottery entry